krauchelli/poc-be/README.md

-# Proof of Concept Backend API using Flask
+# DLU-ticketing Backend API using Flask